 I don't see any experience in that field of endeavor either.

-We're gonna get to the that violence.
+We're going to get to that violence.

 What has Joe done in 51 years?